axibase/atsd-use-cases/integrations/docker/README.md

 Verify that the webhook delivery is working as expected.

-Go to Docker Hub and open **Build Settings** for one of the projects (images).
+On Docker Hub, open the **Build Settings** for one of the projects (images).
 Trigger a build for one of the branches known to fail.

 ![](./images/docker-hub-trigger.png)